The ancient art of origami is a lesson in symmetry and patience.

 So, while your friends struggle to release their heavy kayaks from roof racks and carry them to the water, you'll be sauntering by with this thing in one hand and a cooler in the other.
 Not to rub it in their faces, but just because you can.
 And by the time they arrive at the water's edge, you'll be all setup and ready to paddle.

 Lest you worry, yes—this super light, folding kayak is plenty buoyant and rated to hold about 275 pounds.
-The flexible, strong material is a thicker, custom version of the plastic that postal service bins are made of.
+It's best on calm water, so you probably shouldn't take this to the Kayak Slalom at the Tokyo Olympics.
+But the flexible, strong material can withstand sliding over rocks and bumping into obstacles.
+It's made from a thicker, custom version of the plastic that postal service bins are made of.
 And those things are basically indestructible.

 Hard to navigate down a river, though.